unplugin/unplugin-vue-cssvars/README.md

     * RegExp or glob to match files to NOT be transformed */ exclude?: FilterPattern

    /**
-    * unplugin-vue-cssvars depends on the vue compiler,
-    * there may be duplicate css after packaging, here we clear it */ revoke?: boolean

-   /**
     * Specify the file to be compiled, for example,
     * if you want to compile scss, then you can pass in ['** /**.sass']